 Project Summary

 Psychological issues like depression and anxiety can happen to any of us and nowadays it is increasing day by day.
+We Muslims, believe that psychological peace and soundness is approachable with the help of Islamic teachings.
+Our idea is to integrate Islamic teachings and psychology with the help of system we are suggesting.
 Our application tawakal-o-Sukoon connects people to Allah (SWT).
-We our solving these issues through Holy Quran by giving them Quranic verses, Hadiths, and bayans.
-The main part of our application that differentiates it from other applications is personalized recommendation.
-If user faced the same issue continuously then we are going to give them a option for requesting a online session and upon user request we will arrange online sessions for him.
-We will trying to measure user stress level on daily basis by doing some scaling test.
-Also providing a community where they will free to share their experiences.
-Our project is providing a platform for user to feel connected with Allah.
+We are solving these issues through Holy Quran by recommendin them Quranic verses, Hadiths, and bayans.
+Quran has already addressed these issues long before modern psychology.
+Our goal is to simply facilitate users in seeking what Islam suggests in coping these problems

 Overview

-Psychological disease is a dysfunctional disorder.
-There are many symptoms such as
+Psychological issues such as

+anxiety and depression, fear, sadness, etc are now very common in current times, especially in children and youngsters which seems to be outcome of excessive exposure to technology.
+But same technology can be exploited to reverse this scenario.
+Solutions already exist, we just need to reach out those by means of tools and technology.
+We are suggesting a system, Tawakkal O Sukoon which is an application where people facing these problems will be able to connect with the Quranic way of overcoming those problems.
+Just by selecting current mood or feelings, user will get a bunch of references from Quran and Hadith that will help them in lowering down the anxiety, depression or whatever the issue is.

-anxiety and depression,fearness, sadness these disorders are now very common, especially in children and youngsters.
-Tawakkal O Sukoon is an application where people facing these problems can overcome with this issues through Holy Quran.
-We are going to provide feedbacks/Blogs through this we get the view of our old customers and this will also help the new one to have a hint about application and blogs so you can write your condition, experience, complication also we are providing a community called FAQS where users can talk, ask a question with each other and also we are providing a notification for user
+System will also allow users to provide feedbacks/Blogs related to their experience about their interaction with app through which we will get the view of our old users and this will also help the new ones to have a hint about application and blogs so you can write your condition, experience, complication also we are providing a community called FAQS where users can talk, ask a question with each other.

+Sometimes a small verse from Quran or any Hadith is enough to defeat the negativity we face.
+That’s why, on user’s will, we will display daily Quranic reminders in shape of notification which might help them.

 Scope